random-j-farmer/random-minecraft/_drafts/building-ilmango-tunnel-bore.md

 tags: slimestone tnt tunnelbore
 use_mathjax: true
 ---
+> Q: "I built this in survival and it blew up"
+>
+> A: Yes, these tunnel bores will blow up if anything goes wrong.
+>    Hit Ancient Debris, MACHINE GO BOOM.
+Timing is off,
+>    MACHINE GO BOOM.
+Click Noteblock twice,
+>    MACHINE GO BOOM.
+Minecart slides back on the activator rail
+>    when using the Minecart option, MACHINE GO BOOM.
+>
+>    On the positive side, they make a big hole, they can be modified
+>    to make an even bigger hole and you don't need Ancient Debris
+>    to build them, because I hate mining for Ancient Debris.
+>
+>    You should
+>    probably learn to use them in Creative, although learning in
+>    survival might re-inforce the lesson, so it's all good.
+>
+> Q: "But my tunnel bore!
+And my materials are all gone!"
+>
+> A: Haha!
+MACHINE GO BOOM!

 All the components here are lifted from Ilmangos designs,  I merely re-arrange them according to my goals.